shirleywbi/networking-hitlist/README.md

 **Add Contacts Tab:**\
 Status: Work in progress

-To add a new contact.
+Used to add a new contact.
+To add more buttons and fields regarding address, occupation, meeting, etc.

+To add:
+- Restrictions on phone/email entered.
+- Ability to select text to send email or text in new tab.
+Button required.

 **To-do-list:**
 - Add tests